eliminmax/colortest/README.md

 print("\e[0m\n\n")
 ```

-Part 2 begins with the following comment:
+Part 2 begins with something like the following comment:

 > Print the 6 sides of the color cube - these are more standardized,
 > but the order is a bit odd, thus the need for this trickery